seanhenry/MockGenerator/README.md

 ## Features

-- Captures invocation status of a method.
+- Captures invocation status of methods and properties.
 - Captures invoked method parameters.
 - Stub values for your mocks to return.
 - Automatically calls closure parameters with stubbed values.